MarianneHannisdal/GROUP3/README.md

 **RESULTS** <br>
 The RESULTS folder contains:
-    - All the relevant plots we made in "03_Creating_plots.R" to answer the exam questions
+    - All the relevant plots we made to answer the exam questions
-    - The file "Final_report.rmd", containing plots and results from "04_analyzing_the_data.R"
+    - The file "Final_report.rmd" and "Final_report.html", containing plots and results.